rickybrown/BrilliantCMS/README.md

 # BrilliantCMS

-The Goal: To create an easy CMS interface for Rails apps, and avoid having a thousand different database tables.
-To focus on designing an app without having to deal with content.
-The client can do that.
-I just want to code.
-But I dont want a full blown CMS, most apps I build just need a small taste of it but it still has to look pretty and fun.
-It's not meant to *invade* your rails project, just mainly requires that you use PostgreSQL.
-Are there other solutions? probably, I havn't really looked.
+The Goal: To create an easy CMS interface for Rails apps, using a Single Table Inheritance.
+The gem requires PostgreSQL.

 ## Installation